At a Glance

 Some tips for your application 🫡

 Tailor Your CV: Make sure your CV highlights your relevant experience in product design and UX.
-Focus on your 6 years of experience, showcasing specific projects where you designed user flows, wireframes, and prototypes.
+Emphasise your skills in creating user flows, wireframes, and prototypes, as well as any experience with design systems and accessible product development.

-Craft a Compelling Cover Letter: Write a cover letter that articulates your passion for user-centered design and how your background aligns with Google's philosophy of focusing on the user.
-Highlight your ability to collaborate cross-functionally and your experience with design systems.
+Craft a Compelling Cover Letter: Write a cover letter that articulates your design philosophy and how it aligns with Google's user-focused approach.
+Highlight your ability to communicate design stories and decisions effectively, and mention any relevant experience with AI-focused solutions.

 How to prepare for a job interview at Google